MantasVa/AuthorizationMicroservice/README.md

 ## API layer

 This layer contains all configuration, startup, controller files.
-In controllers ioCubeBackend uses CQRS.
+In controllers AuthorizationMicroservice uses CQRS.
 **CQRS** is an architectural **pattern**.
 CQRS pattern states that the data read operation and write operation should be separated.
 This makes our controllers clean and easy to maintain because all required logic is handled by **Queries**, **Commands** and **Handlers** these classes are located in the **Application layer**.
 Controller e.g.:
 ```csharp
  public async Task<ActionResult<AccessTokenDto>> Login([FromBody] Login.Command command)